suabo/elefunds-PHP/Documentation/PHPGuideBasics.md

 please provide the original time when the donation was made.

 - `donator` is the user that made the donation, you can send the information (optionally) along, when you want to provide donation receipts.
 In that case, elefunds and its foundation will take care of all the paperwork for you.
+You can optionally provide a language code and a company name!

 That's it, now just send back the donation: